 You may have heard about proof-of-work and proof-of-stake.
 What about proof-of-proof - where the miners compete to prove novel theorems in an approriate logic?

-Michael Burge has decades of experience developing complex software, including custom compilers, data stores for "big data", and websites.
+Michael Burge has years of experience developing complex software, including custom compilers, data stores for "big data", and improving website performance.
 Take advantage of his extensive knowledge and experience; Hire Michael for your big project today.